This post has been updated as of May 2019.

 And here’s the version of our email with the CTA as a button at the bottom:

 Using a call-to-action button instead of just a text link got us a 28% increase in click-throughs.

 We’ve also seen other results that further support the effectiveness of buttons over linked text.
 For instance, we received a 127% increase in click-throughs when we redesigned our blog subscribers email a few months ago, and the addition of a button over a text link was a significant contributor to this.

 So why do buttons increase click-through rates?
 Both the button and the link have the same copy and offer the same end result, so why such a big difference?

-Research shows most people scan email campaigns rather than reading them word-for-word, so using buttons for your call to action means they will stand out to skimmers while text links will often go overlooked.
+Research shows most people scan email campaigns rather than reading them word for word, so using buttons for your call to action means they’ll stand out to skimmers, while text links will often go overlooked.